-On Sunday Boko Haram attacked a prison and freed 40 inmates who are members of Boko Haram.
-The Associated Press estimated 620 Nigerians, mostly Christians, have been killed by Boko Haram in 2012.
+On Sunday an extremist group that is located primarily in Northern Nigeria attacked a prison and freed 40 inmates who are members of an extremist group that is located primarily in Northern Nigeria.
+The Associated Press estimated 620 Nigerians, mostly Christians, have been killed by an extremist group that is located primarily in Northern Nigeria in 2012.

 President Goodluck Jonathan, in his effort to restructure and ensure security, fired his special adviser and the minister of defense.
 He appointed a new national security adviser who is a Muslim.
 The appointment is seen by some church leaders as a mistake.